-Study of the responsibilities related to incident activities including the development and implementation of strategic decisions and the ordering and releasing of appropriate resources.
+Study of the responsibilities related to incident activities, including the development and implementation of strategic decisions and the ordering and releasing of appropriate resources.

-Operations Section Chief 3 Units Prerequisite: Firet 149.
+161 Operations Section Chief 3 Units Prerequisite: Firet 149.
 Intended primarily for emergency service personnel.
+Lecture: 3 hours per week gies for all operations directly applicable to the primary mission.